 - Receiving and verifying security reports

-- Coordination with core and extension developers
+- Coordination with Core and Extension developers

-- Publishing security bulletins and patches
+- Publishing Security Bulletins and patches

 - Maintaining the Security Advisories database

-Reporting Vulnerabilities
+Reporting vulnerabilities

 - E-mail: security@typo3.org (encryption possible)

-- Responsible Disclosure: Coordinated publication after a patch
+- Responsible Disclosure: Coordinated publication after patch

-- Recognition: Credits in security bulletins
+- Acknowledgement: Credits in Security Bulletins

 Versions & Updates